frederic-perez/AmE-dictionary/data/dictionary.md

 __egomaniac__
 __egotistical__ _adj_ :two::hammer:
 __egotists__
-__egregious__ _adj_ :eight: Something that is egregious stands out, but not in a good way — it means “really bad or offensive.”
+__egregious__ _adj_ :nine: /ih-GREE-juss/ Something that is egregious stands out, but not in a good way — it means “really bad or offensive.”
 If you make an egregious error during a championship soccer match, your coach might bench you for the rest of the game.
 __egret__ _n_ :five: Any of various usually white herons having long plumes during breeding season. _Snowy egrets._ :es: garceta
 __Eid al-Fitr__ _n_ An Islamic festival that begins the day after Ramadan ends.
 __eidetic__ _adj_ Of, relating to, or marked by extraordinarily detailed and vivid recall of visual images.